The Potential of Multilayered Hierarchical Nonterrestrial Networks for 6G: A Comparative Analysis Among Networking Architectures: Multi-Layered Non-Terrestrial Networks

 \subsection{Integrating Non-Terrestrial Layers}

-Non-terrestrial communication appeared more than 50 years ago with the launch of the first \gls{geo} satellite (Syncom 3) used to telecast the 1964 Tokyo Summer Olympics.
-In fact, GEO satellites, with their coverage umbrella of around 7,300 km of radius, can provide stable and cost-effective connection for broadcast services.
-However, the communication channel between GEO and terrestrial users suffers from a tremendous propagation delay of around 240 ms and severe path loss due to atmospheric absorptions over great distances~\cite{cianca2005integrated}, which make point-to-point GEO deployments (Configuration GE in Fig.~\ref{fig:1}) not desirable for 5G/6G applications.
-Collaboration among satellites at different orbits and/or among aerial/space platforms has thus been proposed to improve network performance, as described below.
+\gls{geo} satellites, with their coverage umbrella of around 7,300 km of radius, can provide stable and cost-effective connection for broadcast services.
+However, the GEO channel suffers from a tremendous propagation delay of around 240 ms and severe path loss due to atmospheric absorption over great distances~\cite{cianca2005integrated}, which make point-to-point GEO deployments (Configuration GE in Fig.~\ref{fig:1}) not desirable for 5G/6G applications.
+Collaboration among aerial/space platforms has thus been proposed to improve network performance.
+While LAP/UAV-assisted networks are foreseen (e.g., to enhance public safety and support traffic requirements in hot-spot areas~\cite{zhao2019uav}, as illustrated in Fig.~\ref{fig:usecase}), we focus on satellite- and HAP-based deployments, which do not pose power/mobility constraints and are becoming a hot research topic.

 \textbf{GEO-LEO Integration (Configuration GLE in Fig.~\ref{fig:1}).} The introduction of frequent and affordable orbital insertions in the \acrlong{leo} (typically between 600 and 1,500 km) opens up new opportunities for communication.
 Compared to standalone GEO constellations, the GLE framework improves optical sensors resolution and geographical position accuracy thanks to the increased proximity to the targets, thus offering the same sensing efficiency with lighter payloads and smaller size or, equivalently, incorporating more capable platforms at the same cost.
 Moreover, it guarantees improved payload performance since LEO satellites, which operate in rarified environments, can implement aerodynamic deorbiting and maneuvers via air breathing electric propulsion.
 Furthermore, GLE achieves better wireless coverage and lower latency since LEOs can amplify and relay the upstream GEO signals towards the ground.
 GLE also provides both dense and comprehensive coverage when GEO's ability to support connectivity over very large areas while being continuously visible from terrestrial terminals and LEO's flexibility are leveraged together.